GlassMountains Trip Reports

 Filed Under: Bicycling Tagged With: Arizona, El Tour de Tucson, Tucson

-Kitt Peak Bicycle, Arizona, March 2015
+Bicycling Kitt Peak, Arizona, March 2015

 March 15, 2015 by Paul McClellan Leave a Comment

-On Friday, March 13, Linda and I rode our bikes up Kitt Peak from the start of Highway 386 near its junction with Highway 86.
-We had been bicycling several days in Tucson so far and thought we were ready for a more ambitious ride.
-The grade averaged about 7% for 12 miles to the summit area.
-The traffic was not heavy and there was an adequate shoulder to enjoy the climb.
+On Friday, March 13, Linda and I enjoyed bicycling up and down Kitt Peak east of Tucson.
+We had been bicycling several days in Tucson and thought we were ready for a more ambitious ride.
+It was a fun and memorable ride.

 Linda on summit of Kitt Peak

 We rode our bikes around the Mayall Telescope.
 Linda started down and I began scouting how to tag the summit when a security guard drove up and told me to leave.
 Apparently the short road off Highway 386 to the Mayall Telescope is now open to “authorized vehicles” only.
+My bicycle and I were not authorized.

 Filed Under: Bicycling Tagged With: Arizona, Kitt Peak

-Arizona Hikes and Bikes, March 2014
+Arizona Bicycling and Hiking, March 2014

 March 31, 2014 by Paul McClellan Leave a Comment